Schedule & Events 2026 - Visiting Info

 From Rt 50 take Rt 349/Nanticoke Rd, continue 6 miles & bear right on Catchpenny Rd.
 Continue straight to get on Rt 347/Quantico Rd.
 Turn left on Cherry Walk Rd.
 Farm is .9 miles on left down gravel lane lined with trees; woods on the left side of lane.
 Parking at end of the lane next to farm stand.

-Please be courteous and do not turn around either of our neighbors private lanes.
-They have been supportive and we want to respect their privacy.
+Please be courteous and do not turn around either of our neighbors' private lanes.
+They have been supportive, and we want to respect their privacy and property.

 *All dates are weather permitting.